ODDITY Tech Ltd. (ODD) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 6, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against ODDITY Tech Ltd. ("Oddity" or the "Company") (NASDAQ: ODD).
+LOS ANGELES, April 13, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to ODDITY Tech Ltd. ("Oddity" or the "Company") (NASDAQ: ODD) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR ODDITY INVESTMENTS, CLICK HERE BEFORE MAY 11, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?